How Many Watts Does a Lamp Use? Calculate Light Consumption

 The brightness (lumens) is essential factor when considering energy efficiency (source: rayming pcb & assembly)

-For instance, due to its higher lumen count, a 20-watt LED street light substitute is more brilliant than a 100-watt halogen light.
+For instance, due to its higher lumen count, a 20-watt LED street light or epoxy lamp substitute is more brilliant than a 100-watt halogen light.
 A 20-watt LED can bring about 3000–3400 lumens, while a 30-watt LED streetlight can be used in place of a typical 150-watt bulb that is only producing 4500–5100 lumens in the street.
 Even though the new 30-watt street LED light uses a lot less power, it will still emit the same amount of light.

 This provides you with an overview of the different lighting outputs: